HottgenrothGit/cx-viewer/README.md

 2. Install yarn globally (if necessary)
     > `npm i -g yarn`
 3. Navigate in terminal to the project folder and execute
-    > `npm run init repo`
+    > `npm run init-repo`
 4. Run Build
     > `npm run build`
 5. Start the web app in default Browser
     > `npm run start-open`
-6. Click on the **Load** button to select an IFC file
+6. Click on the **Load** button and select an IFC file
-7. Double-click a 3D object to select it → an info box will show available DPP and CO₂ data
+7. Double-click a 3D object to select it → an info box will show available DPP data

 ---
 ### License